Skull and Bones on Steam - User reviews, Price & Information

 Set sail into the vibrant open world of Skull and Bones, a naval online action RPG where you rise to become the most fearsome pirate kingpin.
 Customize your fleet, craft unique ships, and forge formidable weapons to dominate in exhilarating sea battles.

-Skull and Bones is a action, pirates and action rpg game developed by Ubisoft Singapore and published by Ubisoft.
+Skull and Bones is a pirates, action and naval combat game developed by Ubisoft Singapore and published by Ubisoft.

 Released on August 22nd 2024 is available only on Windows in 14 languages: English, French, German, Spanish - Spain, Arabic, Japanese, Korean, Portuguese - Brazil, Russian, Simplified Chinese, Spanish - Latin America, Traditional Chinese, Italian and Polish.